Help stop destructive bottom trawling!

 WE MUST BAN BOTTOM TRAWLING ON SEAMOUNTS

 Deep sea corals play a vital role in our ecosystems and are essential for the wellbeing of our ocean.
 These precious corals take centuries to grow, but can take only minutes to destroy.
-And each year, thousands of deep sea corals are destroyed by bottom trawling.
+And each year, tonnes of deep sea corals are destroyed by bottom trawling.

 Deep sea corals are critical for the wellbeing of our planet, and we need to act quickly protect them.